The Power of Food Color

 Table for Two: My Smartphone and Me

-According to one of Mintel’s 2016 Global Food and Drink Trends, there is an emerging opportunity for brands to innovate using visual appeal versus traditional flavor line extensions in response to a more visually-oriented society that is spending more time on social media platforms.
-Today’s younger consumers are tech-savvy, active on social media , and adventurous.
+As food and beverage posts on social media platforms like Instagram and Pinterest climb into the millions and billions, colorful food and drinks are attention-grabbing.
+Mintel found that color is a key aspect of “shareable” food and drink, and that food and drink ingredients have inspired current color trends in fashion, home décor, media, and other viral content (2019).
+There is continuing opportunity for brands to innovate using visual appeal versus traditional flavor line extensions in response to a more visually-oriented society that is spending more time on social media platforms.
+Today’s consumers are tech-savvy, active on social media , and adventurous.
 Vibrant shades, artistic designs, and unexpected color shades are showing up in traditionally neutral-hued foods and cultivating strong emotional connections with consumers, encouraging them to share their unique product experience across social channels with others.
 Technology enables consumers to engage with brands in a different way than ever before.

 The sharing of praiseworthy products on social sites creates an interactive experience beyond standard consumption for consumers.
 The product becomes more than a piece of food but an expression, an art form, a must-tell story to share and show others.

 Frito Lay strategically and creatively took advantage of this concept with their Cheetos Museum, an online collection featuring “treasured Cheetos, found and submitted by snackers like you” in acclaimed Cheeto shades and shapes, such as a yellow cat, orange swan, red lobster, etc. Similarly, Taco Bell rewards customers for posting life events through their “Live Mas” app.
 Interesting and colorful products not only crave one’s appetite, but feed consumers’ curiosity to create content and collaborate with others in online communities.